-Now more than ever, global environmental issues are at the forefront of our mind.
-In the past few months alone we have witnessed large scale devastation.
-In particular, we have seen the effects of climate change, increased human population and the wildlife trade in the form of unprecedented bush fire damage in south eastern Australia and COVID-19.
+Global environmental issues are at the forefront of our mind.
+In the past few years alone, since we bid to host the Society, we have witnessed large scale devastation.
+We have seen the effects of climate change, increased human population and the wildlife trade in the form of unprecedented bush fire and flood damage in south eastern Australia, and COVID-19.

 Our vision is to host an enriching and sustainable conference.
 A key aim is to set a new benchmark for the sustainability of SMM conferences, and our scientific program will focus on contemporary issues including human dimensions, climate change and the development of new technology that can also reduce potential impacts of our research.